 "Hedging Helps Prevent You From Losing Money"

-Don't envy me -- Join me!
+Don't envy my great retirement -- Join the fun!

-What is hedging
+What is Hedging

 In common terms it refers to someone making a bet but somehow arranging the terms so they'll win even if they lose.